mongodb-labs/drivers-github-tools/README.md

 ## Signing tools

-The actions in the `garasign` folder are used to sign artifacts using the team's GPG key.
+These actions are used to sign artifacts using the team's GPG key.

 ### git-sign